Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Perturbing coordinate functionals

-We first fix some terminology for several quantitative properties of a finite dimensional Banach space $V$.
-This is required in order to construct Lipschitz functions, coordinate by coordinate, with respect to this norm and obtain the required bound on their Lipschitz constant.
-If we were only interested in Euclidean targets, the standard basis of $\R^{m}$ is more than sufficient (see Observation \ref{obs:tildek-euclidean}).
-However, we wish to consider non Euclidean targets, in particular $\ell_{\infty}^{m}$ in Lemma \ref{lem:compact-perturbation-l_infty} below.
-The following constructions mimic the properties we require from Euclidean space in the general setting.
+We first fix some terminology for several quantitative properties of $V$.
+This is required so that we may construct certain Lipschitz functions into $V$, coordinate by coordinate, in a way that the Lipschitz constant does not depend on the dimension of $V$.
+For Euclidean targets, an orthonormal basis is sufficient (see Observation \ref{obs:tildek-euclidean}).
+For non Euclidean targets (in particular $V=\ell_{\infty}^{m}$), something more involved is required.
+The following constructions mimic the properties we require of Euclidean space in the general setting.